kielni/alcl/README.md

 There's no API to update the skill utterances (why?!).
 Cut and paste this output into a text box on the Developer Console and click Save.

+### generate utterances

+    alcl generate-utter <skillName> <action>

+- generate a list of possible utterances for a skill name and action

+Generate possible utterances using the supported phrasings in [Invoking a Skill with a Specific Request](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/supported-phrases-to-begin-a-conversation).
+Use this to explore the list of possible utterances for a skill and action and see which make sense.
+Remember to quote multi-word skill names and actions.